google/triage-party/README.md

-# Triage Party 🎉
+# Triage Party: massively multi-player GitHub triage 🎉

 `NOTE: This is not an officially supported Google product`

-Triage Party is a tool for triaging incoming GitHub issues for large open-source projects, built with the GitHub API.
+Triage Party is a tool to optimize issue and PR triage for large open-source projects, built with the GitHub API.

 ![screenshot](docs/images/screenshot.png)

 Triage Party focuses on reducing response latency for incoming GitHub issues and PR's, and ensure that conversations are not lost in the ether.
 It was built from the [Google Container DevEx team](https://github.com/GoogleContainerTools)'s experience contributing to popular open-source projects, such as [minikube](https://github.com/kubernetes/minikube), [Skaffold](https://github.com/GoogleContainerTools/skaffold/), and [Kaniko](https://github.com/GoogleContainerTools/kaniko/).

 Triage Party is a stateless Go web application, configured via YAML.
-While it has been optimized for Google Cloud Run deployments, it's deployable anywhere due to its low memory footprint: even on a Raspberry Pi.
+While it has been optimized to run on Kubernetes and Google Cloud Run, it's deployable anywhere due to its low memory footprint: even on a Raspberry Pi.

 ## Novel Features